 What is a Debenture and its purpose?
 What is a floating charge?

-Obtain priority of repayment in any insolvency by filing at Company House a floating charge debenture document
+Obtain priority of repayment in any insolvency by filing at Companies House a floating charge debenture document

 Can I have a debenture over the assets of my own company?

-A debenture (sometimes called a floating charge debenture) is little more than a written agreement between a lender and a borrower and which agreement is then filed at Companies House.
-As a director of your own company you can achieve considerable protection against any later insolvency of your company and benefits by filing a floating charge debenture at Companies House.
+As a director of your own company you can achieve considerable protection against any later insolvency of your company by filing a floating charge debenture at Companies House.
 The floating charge debenture document must be filed at the same time as you lend money to your company.

 For instance you lend money to your company when a dividend is voted and you do not draw on that dividend at the time.
 The amount then owed to you can be protected by a floating charge debenture.
 The debenture document records that in any liquidation or any other insolvency process you will be repaid from company assets before any unsecured creditors under what is known as your floating charge debenture.

-This means that your director's loan account, when secured by a debenture, has to be repaid in full out of company assets in any insolvency before VAT,PAYE and trade creditors receive one penny.
-What a benefit for you!
+This means that your director's loan account, when secured by a debenture, has to be repaid in full out of company assets in any insolvency before VAT,PAYE and trade creditors.

-Your debenture agreement to be valid must be lodged ("registered") with the registrar of companies within set time scales and must also satisfy certain other basic requirements.
+For your charge to be valid it must be lodged ("registered") with the Registrar of Companies within set time scales and must also satisfy certain other basic requirements.

-In essence, however, it is a written agreement between you as lender and your company as borrower.
+In essence, however, it is a written agreement between you, as lender, and your company, as borrower.
 A debenture does not always include a clause that you as the lender can appoint a receiver but more often that not such a clause is included in the agreement.
 Because of a change in insolvency law for debentures created after 15th September 2003 you as a secured lender can only appoint an Administrator to your company rather than an Administrative receiver.
 To find out more about Administration and appointing an Administrator please click on the linl.

-It is worth repeating that a floating charge debenture agreement gives you as the holder of that document priority rights for repayment should the your company become insolvent.
+It is worth repeating that a floating charge gives you, as the holder of that document, priority rights for repayment should the your company become insolvent.

 The repayment priority is not absolute as against all other creditors.
 On the insolvency of your company the monies that become available for creditors are distributed in a set order.
 That repayment order is as follows: